ehabhussein/VibeCoded-OneWordNews/README.md

 - **Real-time updates**: WebSocket integration for live data updates

 ### Sentiment Analysis
-- **BERT-based** using `distilbert-base-uncased-finetuned-sst-2-english`
+- **FinBERT** (`ProsusAI/finbert`) - Specifically trained on financial news and market sentiment
+- Much more accurate for news, markets, crypto, commodities, and economic content
+- Enhanced with market context adjustment (detects keywords like "crash", "rally", "recession")
 - Scores range from -1 (very negative) to +1 (very positive)
 - Runs on CPU (no GPU required)
-- Cached in SQLite for performance
+- Cached locally in `/app/data/models` for fast loading

 ### Redis Pub/Sub Architecture
 OneWordNews uses **Redis as a message broker** to enable real-time communication between background workers and web clients: